a resource for urban planners & designers

 The site is structured around three key themes:

-Urban Places: considering the relationship between culture & places
+Urban Places: considering the relationship between culture & the built environment.

-Each of the above themes has an introduction to four sub sections and attached to each is a PDF of a detailed Discussion Paper available for free download.
+Each of the above themes has an introduction to four sub sections and attached to each is a PDF of a detailed Discussion Paper available for free download on the Resources page.

-The final section of the site includes a range of Resources such as relevant articles, publications and websites for those interested in further research on the subject of Planning & Designing Culturally.
+The final section of the site includes a range of Links to relevant articles, publications and websites for those interested in further research on the subject of Planning & Designing Culturally.

-Richard Brecknock is a retired member of the Planning Institute of Australia (MPIA) and has a MA (Cultural & Media Policy) Griffith University.
+Richard Brecknock is a retired member of the Planning Institute of Australia (MPIA) and has an MA (Cultural & Media Policy) Griffith University.

-Professional Practice: includes 30 years of experience undertaking research, consultation and strategic planning projects in Australia, Aotearoa – New Zealand, England and the UAE, with a focus on urban cultures.
+Professional Practice: includes 30 years of experience undertaking research, consultation, and strategic planning projects in Australia, Aotearoa – New Zealand, England and the UAE, with a focus on urban cultures, policy and public art.
 He has retired from consulting to research and write about the processes and benefits to communities of urban planners and designers ‘Planning Culturally’.

 Publications & Conferences: He has lectured and presented papers at over 70 conferences in Australia, and internationally.
 Richard has written for industry journals, and he is the author of More than just a bridge: planning and designing culturally (2006).